A truly unique experience awaits you!

 Group bookings by arrangement.

-The centre is open 5 days from Thursday to Monday, 10am – 4pm.
+The centre is open 5 days from Monday to Sunday, 10am – 4pm (closed on Wednesdays).
 The museum is at 20 Grant St. North, Inglewood.

 Find us on Facebook, the web or call our team.